Caring for Your Preschooler’s Teeth

 If your preschooler is excited to brush their own teeth, it’s important to encourage them.
 You want them to have as much fun as possible.
 However, it’s important for you to have a turn brushing their teeth too.
 Children under 6 don’t yet have the skills to brush their own teeth well enough so you will need to brush their teeth for them.
 Use our tips to make brushing successful.

-• Use good brushing technique.
+• Use good brushing and flossing technique

 • Make brushing a part of the daily routine.